-In an IPTV system, video data is very sensitive to packet losses due to the interdependence of encoded data.
+In an IPTV system, video data is very sensitive to packet losses because of the interdependence of the encoded data.
 One packet loss could cause quality degradation of several successive frames in a group of pictures (GOP).
 Selective retransmission and FEC are two methods to protect channels from packet losses.

-With selective retransmission (Unicast Retransmission), NACK packets are sent to VQE Server to request retransmission of the lost packets whenever the receiver (VQE Client) detects dropped packets.
+With selective retransmission (Unicast Retransmission), RTCP NACK compound packets are sent to the VQE-S to request retransmission of the lost packets whenever the receiver (VQE-C) detects dropped packets.
 Selective retransmission is very efficient in terms of bandwidth utilization in a unicast scenario, but may flood the network with control packets when errors are highly correlated in nature.
+Starting with Cisco VQE Release 3.6, it is possible to configure the VQE-C on a per-channel basis to send RTCP NACK compound packets without Receive Reports (RRs) to reduce the bandwidth consumed by RTCP NACK compound packets on the access link.

 The application-layer FEC method of error repair is usually used for controlling errors in a one-way communication system.
 The FEC stream generator (for example, the Cisco DCM) sends FEC information along with the primary media stream.
-VQE Client uses the FEC data to detect and correct the lost packets.
-No feedback to VQE Server is needed.
+The VQE-C uses the FEC data to detect and correct the lost packets.
+No feedback to the VQE-S is needed.
 FEC is optimized for non-bursty, correlated errors.
 Unicast Retransmission is better for bursty, uncorrelated errors.

 In addition to providing a flexible solution for error repair, VQE Hybrid Error Repair is also able to correct more lost-packet errors than when FEC is used alone.
-If VQE Client tries but is unable to retrieve lost packets using FEC, it can request that VQE Server selectively retransmit the dropped packets.
+If the VQE-C tries but is unable to retrieve lost packets using FEC, it can request that the VQE-S selectively retransmit the dropped packets.